tradingview-pine-seeds/docs/update_example/update_example.md

 # Example script for automating data history uploads

 This article describes an example `/update example/update_santiment.py` script that automates data history uploads to a forked repository.
-The script gets data from [Santiment API], converts it into CSV files, and uploads them into the repository.
+The script gets data from [Santiment API] and converts it into CSV files.
 For more information about [Santiment API], you can refer to the Santiment's [main page], [API reference], and [metrics overview].

 > __Note__